The Intersection of Autism and ADHD in Women

 Emotional Regulation Challenges

-Emotional regulation is often a struggle, with heightened emotional responses to both positive and negative events.
-Women may feel intense empathy but struggle to manage emotional boundaries, leading to exhaustion and overwhelm.
+Emotional regulation is often a struggle.
+Women may feel intense empathy but struggle to manage emotional boundaries.
+This leads to exhaustion and overwhelm.

 Coping Mechanisms and Strategies